Managing Anxiety & Depression

 - Anxiety makes worried & fearful thoughts come to mind about anything & everything - shift your focus to the things you enjoy and love to do!

-- Depression makes sad thoughts come into mind mostly about never feeling good, never finding happiness again, never being good enough, never being loved - these are depression's false predictions that you can't change - that you have no choice but to suffer.
+- Depression plants thoughts in your mind, mostly about never feeling good, never finding happiness again, never being good enough, never being loved - these are depression's false predictions that you can't change - that you have no choice but to suffer.

 - Anxiety & depression use helplessness, hopelessness & isolation as their most powerful weapons – remind yourself that there is no problem so great that it cannot be solved and that change is inevitable but you can choose the direction of that change.

-- Resist the pull to isolate yourself - spend time with the people who love you!
-(Pets included!)
+- Resist the pull to isolate yourself - spend time with the people and things you love!

 - No one can get through this struggle alone!
-We all need help – from those who are closest to us, love us & want to help and sometimes from others who are trained to help.
+We all need help from time to time, from those who are closest to us, who love us & want to help and sometimes from others who are trained to help.

 - Remind yourself how good it feels when you help someone else - let others do that for you!

-- As soon as the negative thoughts strike – focus on your breath – a deep, cool breath in and a slow, slow, warm breath out.
-You can simply think of the deep breathing as taking a break from stress and anxiety – a few moments of peace.
+- As soon as the negative thoughts strike – focus on your breath – a deep, cool breath in and a slow, slow, warm breath out and drop into a safe, quiet space inside.

-- Anxiety & depression respond to humour by retreating – the anxious & depressed thoughts immediately become weaker in reaction to humour so, use it often.
+- Anxiety & depression respond to humour by becoming weaker – use this often.